Pro-impeachment House Republicans object to Democratic probe of narrow Iowa race

 Hart alleges that 22 legally cast ballots were not considered during the initial November canvass and subsequent recount, resulting in the tightest congressional electoral outcome in modern history.
 The House Administration Committee has launched a probe of the case.

 The letter from the nine Republicans effectively seeks to flip a common Democratic complaint on its head: that the House’s examination of the race serves to bolster false claims by Trump and other Republicans that the country’s elections are rife with fraud.
-Democrats decried Trump’s futile efforts to challenge his loss in the courts and in Congress, an atmosphere that led to the deadly Jan.
+Democrats decried Trump’s futile efforts to challenge his loss in the courts and in Congress, claims that were a part of the deadly Jan.
 6 insurrection at the Capitol.

 “This action not only sets a dangerous precedent for future elections, it reinforces the false belief by many in our country that our election system is rigged and that certain politicians can change results to fit their whims,” the Republicans wrote.
 “It is our belief that any attempt to overturn the results of a certified congressional election through a partisan process will be rightfully seen as illegitimate and further erode that trust in our election system.”